-Renal anemia is a common complication of chronic kidney disease.
-The primary goal of treatment of renal anemia is to increase and maintain hemoglobin levels and reduce the risk of complications of chronic hypoxia, higher mortality rates, and cardiovascular disease.
+Renal anemia is a common complication of chronic kidney disease (CKD).
+The primary goal of treatment of renal anemia is to increase and maintain Hb levels and reduce the risk of complications of chronic hypoxia, high mortality rates, and cardiovascular disease.
 Renal anemia nondialysis patients are initially treated with oral iron, followed by IV iron; ESAs are prescribed as third-line therapy.
 Dialysis patients usually receive IV iron therapy followed by ESAs.
 Several ESAs and iron supplements are available and have had varying degrees of commercial success.
-Key approved agents include Amgen’s Epogen, Janssen’s Procrit, Pfizer’s Retacrit, Amgen’s Aranesp, Roche / Chugai’s Mircera, and Keryx’s Auryxia.
-This report provides important insights into how these agents are used to manage renal anemia and how practice is evolving.
+Key approved agents include Amgen’s Epogen, Janssen’s Procrit, Pfizer’s Retacrit, Amgen’s Aranesp, Roche / Chugai’s Mircera, and Akebia’s Auryxia.
+This report provides important insights into how these agents are used in the management of renal anemia and how practices are evolving.

 Treatment Algorithms: Claims Data Analysis provides detailed, quantitative analysis of the treatment journey and brand usage across lines of therapy and overall using real-world, patient-level claims data so that marketers can accurately assess their source of business, benchmark usage against competitors, and quantify areas of opportunity for their marketed or emerging brand.

 Key drugs: Epogen / Procrit, Retacrit, Aranesp, Mircera, Auryxia, iron supplements